 Hydroponic systems can be installed almost anywhere, and scaled to a footprint ranging from hundreds of acres down to hundreds of inches, depending on the needs of the grower.
-In addition, hydroponics can allow a grower to avert soilborne disease and fertility problems through bypassing the soil altogether.
-They can be situated anywhere, regardless of whether there is good soil or any soil at all — even in a vacant lot or building rooftop.
+In bypassing the soil altogether, growing hydroponically allows a grower to circumvent soilborne disease and fertility problems.
+The systems can be situated in places where there is very little good soil or no soil at all — even in a vacant lot or building rooftop.

 Between commercially manufactured and homemade hydroponic systems, the equipment can be configured in many different ways, but most hydro systems used to grow food crops fall into two main camps: those that do include a solid growing medium (also known as substrate hydro systems) in place of soil, and those that do not (also known as liquid hydro systems).

 Regardless of the type of hydroponic system, seeds are usually sown in soilless plugs that are designed to hold the growing plant for the entire cropping cycle.
 The seeds of long-season fruiting crops are usually sown into small plugs that fit into a larger block, usually a 4" (10cm) cube, to allow the seedling to grow larger before being transplanted into the production greenhouse.

 Shorter-cycle crops, such as lettuce and greens, are usually transplanted into the growing system in the original plug without being potted-on to the larger block.
 The most common materials used for propagation plugs and blocks are coir, rockwool, or inert foam, such as Oasis cubes.